BenLauwens/Gutenberg/test/chapter03.md

 To prove the extreme-value theorem, we will first show that a continuous function on a closed interval is bounded; that is, there exists a constant ``K`` such that ``\left|f\left(x\right)\right|\le K`` if ``a\le x\le b``.

-We need the following lemma to prove the boundness property.
+We need the following lemma to prove the boundedness property.

 !!! lemma